MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 A user becomes a risky user when:

 - They have one or more risky sign-ins.
-- There are one or more [risks](concept-identity-protection-risks.md) detected on the user's account, like leaked credentials.
+- They have one or more [risks](concept-identity-protection-risks.md) detected on their account, like leaked credentials.

 #### How to investigate risky users?